 One of the key features of the Curve Shot sub-series is the rotating barrel that offers the ability to shoot rounds in a curve.

-In this review of the Helix XXI-2000, I am going to walk you through some of the top features of this blaster, and I will share with you my personal thoughts.
+In this review of the Helix XXI-2000, I will walk you through some of the top features of this blaster, and I will share my thoughts with you.

 You can purchase the Nerf Rival Curve Shot Helix blaster on Amazon.